 The auger speed can only be adjusted independently if the differential auger-reel control is engaged.
 This is a standard feature on A40DX GSS Auger Headers, but an option on A40DX Auger Headers without the Grass Seed option.
-To acquire this option, order Reel Speed Control kit (MD #B6604) from your Dealer.

 If the differential auger-reel control is not engaged, the auger speed is automatically adjusted when you adjust reel speed.